jfnavarro/st_pipeline/README.md

 We recommend you install a virtual environment like Pyenv or Anaconda before you install the pipeline.
 The ST Pipeline works with python 2.7.

+You can install the ST Pipeline using PyPy:

+    pip install stpipeline

+Alternatively, you can build the ST Pipeline yourself:

 First clone the repository

     git clone <stpipeline repository>